Book a call with admissions

 How Do I Stop Taking My SSRI?

-SSRIs are the most commonly prescribed medication for depression.
 It is important to understand the SSRI withdrawal process before beginning treatment so that you can make an informed decision about the best option for you.

-The process of discontinuing an SSRI most often involves gradual tapering, slowly reducing the dose of your medication over time.
+The process of discontinuing antidepressants most often involves gradual tapering, slowly reducing the dose of your medication over time.
 This allows your body to adjust to decreasing levels of serotonin and other hormones so that you can avoid intense discontinuation symptoms.
 Tapering should always be done under the supervision of a doctor or psychiatrist, as they can provide guidance on the best approach to do so safely and avoid severe SSRI withdrawal symptoms.

 Tapering can be done in a variety of ways, depending on your doctor’s recommendation.
 For example, you may reduce the dosage by half for several weeks before decreasing it again, or you may decrease the dose gradually over an extended period of time.
 It is important to speak to your doctor about what approach will be best for you, as different medications and dosages should be tapered at different rates.